justinmeiners/efficient-programming-with-components/07_min_range.md

     Of course, this adds a few lines of code, or the possibility that you forget to check for the nil case, and perhaps restricts the algorithm to reference types only.

+[^last-called-limit]: In "Elements of Programming"
+    the term "limit" is used instead of "last" to avoid this confusion.
+    It also happens to start with the same letter, so the abbrevation `[f, l)` can be read as either word.

 [half-open]: https://mathworld.wolfram.com/Half-ClosedInterval.html